Aisea Tohi

 Aisea Tohi (born April 15, 1987) is a track and field sprint athlete who competes internationally for Tonga.

 Tohi represented Tonga at the 2008 Summer Olympics in Beijing.
 He competed at the 100 metres sprint and placed 7th in his heat without advancing to the second round.
 He ran the distance in a time of 11.17 seconds.

+He also took part in 2007 and 2009 World Championships in Athletics in Osaka and Berlin respectively.

+His personal best at the 100 meters sprint is 11.05 seconds, that he achieved on September 24th, 2009 in Cook Islands.